mimove/Coupling-API/OpenFOAM_Nektar_API/README.md

 mpirun --output-filename log -wd CFD -np 2 cwipiIcoFoam -parallel : -wd CAA -np 3 AcousticSolver --verbose --cwipi FOAM_APE test_icofoam.xml Conditions_APE_CWIPI.xml
 ```

 Once the simulation is finished, two check points would have been saved.
 Those check points should be postprocessed using the appropriate OpenFOAM and Nektar++ commands to obtain the .plt or .vtk files.
 These files should then be opened with a visualisation software (such as ParaView or Tecplot) to verify that the fields have been correctly interpolated.
-The three components of the OpenFOAM field L should be the same as the fields F_0_u, F_0_v, F_0_w of Nektar++.
+The three components of the OpenFOAM field LPrime should be the same as the fields F_0_u, F_0_v, F_0_w of Nektar++.
 If this is the case, the one-way coupling between the two solvers is working correctly.

 Any question/doubt about the coupling can be sent to mimove14@gmail.com